-Service Scholars typically receive the Deans’ or Trustees’ merit scholarship.
+Service Scholars typically receive a merit-based scholarship.
 In addition, Service Scholars are awarded a Service Scholarship and the Founders’ Scholarship, which recognizes a student’s potential to be an active, engaged member of the Stevenson Community.
 All scholarships are renewable for four years.
-For more information, please see the Scholarship & Grants page.
+For more information, please see the merit-based scholarship page.

 Professor Kim Pause Tucker, Ph.D. has been with the faculty of Stevenson University since 2012 and teaches classes in the Biology and Environmental Science programs including Diversity of Life, Conservation Biology, and Evolution.
 She has an active undergraduate research program and has involved many SU students in her work.
 Her research focuses on molecular ecology with recent funding for tickborne pathogen monitoring in Maryland.

 She is the Founding Director of the SU Center for Environmental Stewardship and since 2013 has grown that office to employ multiple student employees, coordinate hundreds of volunteer hours for environmental projects, and lead sustainability educational campaigns on campus.
 She also currently serves as Faculty Advisor of the SU Chapter of the Food Recovery Network, which recovers fresh food from the cafeterias and donates to local hunger-fighting partners.
 As a faculty member, Dr. Tucker has been involved with the Service Scholars Program since its inception.
 She became Interim Director of the SU Service Scholars Program in March 2020 and continued in this capacity officially as of July 2020.